aminaelashry/HCC_Project_Search_Algorithms/README.md

 Team members are stored in a vector, team numbers are stored in an array, structure is used to store individual team info

-Linear and binary search algorithms are designed to loop through a vector
+Linear and binary search algorithms are designed to work with vectors